-In China people are used to all-in-one apps combining multiple options, including payment scheme.
+In China, people are used to all-in-one apps combining multiple options, including payment schemes.
 E-commerce site Alibaba offers social and entertainment features built-in app since 2009, while social platforms like Wechat allow users to buy or sell products, read the news, book tickets, send monetary gifts, and pay for bills.

 All within the app.
 There are plans, too, to expand Wechat Wallet into international markets.
 Numerous news sites, games apps, and e-commerce sites also intelligently integrate a clear “Buy” button within their platforms to help users to complete transactions.